Curriculum Guide

 In Spanish 2, students continue to develop skills introduced during the Lower School program or Accelerated Foundations in Spanish.
 Listening, speaking, writing, and reading skills are reinforced on a daily basis.
 Students add to their foundation in grammar and become more adept at communicating and expressing their thoughts in Spanish, both orally and in written form, in full and increasingly complex contexts.
 Students broaden their vocabulary and grammar concepts through projects and activities designed to practice and deepen their understanding of language and culture through everyday interactions with authentic thematic materials.
 They also continue to discover the richness of the cultures in the Spanish-speaking world.
 The class is conducted mostly in Spanish, allowing students to process in English how they learn Spanish.
 Prerequisite: Accelerated Foundations in Spanish or its equivalent.

-Spanish Fall Senior Seminar: La Justicia (0.5 credits, fall)
+Spanish Fall Senior Seminar: La Justicia (0.5 Credits, Fall)

 What is justice?
 What does it mean to you personally to be just?
 How do your personal beliefs and values inform your understanding of justice?
 What is your role in the struggle for justice in your community and in the world?
-What can we learn from artists, poets, writers, journalists, philosophers, politicians, activists, scientists, and educators about this theme in the Spanish-speaking world and in the Spanish-speaking communities here in the United States?
-This course allows students to explore the theme of justice, pursuing their personal interests and questions while engaging with primary resources in advanced Spanish.
-Students can take this course after completing Spanish Advanced Topics or Spanish AP.
-Prerequisite: Spanish Advanced Topics or Spanish AP.
+What can we learn from artists, poets, writers, journalists, social justice activists, and regular citizens about this theme in the Spanish-speaking world and in the Spanish-speaking communities here in the United States?
+The course entry point is the Universal Declaration of Human Rights and the violation of those rights during the Dirty War in Argentina and Chile.
+Using a communicative, task-based approach, students continue to develop their proficiency across interpersonal, interpretive, and presentational modes as they engage in understanding how they can be agents of social change.
+Students hone their ability to narrate and describe in major time frames, explain cause and effect, support opinions with evidence, and synthesize information from multiple authentic sources, such as news articles, movies, music, video clips, and podcasts.
+This course allows students to explore the theme of social justice, pursuing their personal interests and questions while engaging with primary resources in advanced Spanish.
+Prerequisite: Advanced Topics in Spanish Advanced Topics or Spanish AP.

-Spanish Spring Senior Seminar: Towards a More Sustainable and Democratic Future of Innovation, Technology, Science, and Design (0.5 credits, spring)
+Spanish Spring Senior Seminar: Towards a More Sustainable and Democratic Future of Innovation, Technology, Science, and Design (0.5 Credits, Spring)

 During the spring semester, students explore social justice by focusing on the challenges posed by climate change.
 Students will learn about how scientific and technological innovation models in Spanish-speaking countries are being used to respond to this global crisis.
 As students identify their personal connections to this global crisis, they will focus on this question: How can the initiatives of the 2030 UN agenda help us build healthy societies and dignified, habitable spaces while allowing us to reconnect with nature, and achieve more peaceful and sustainable life models?
 Guided by this question, students will analyze videos, texts and relevant information about sustainable development in order to identify the most urgent changes to advance the 2030 Agenda for Development.
 In addition, local Latino experts in the fields of design, science, art, technology, and innovation will be invited to share their work in order to help students deepen the exploration of themes of sustainability.
-Using the design thinking model, students will create a final project to showcase the work they have done throughout the semester.
+Using the Design Thinking model, students will create a final project to showcase their work throughout the semester.
 The seminar concludes with a summit at which students will present their creative conclusions and proposals to other Spanish classes.
-Students can take this course after completing Spanish Advanced Topics or Spanish AP.
 Enrollment in Spanish Fall Senior Seminar is not required to take the Spring Senior Seminar.
-Prerequisite: Spanish Advanced Topics or Spanish AP.
+Prerequisite: Advanced Topics in Spanish Advanced Topics or AP Spanish.